A guide on where to eat in Granada, Southern Spain and where to eat typical food from Granada, Andalusia

 Recently, brunches have become really popular and some of the best restaurants in Granada have adapted their traditional menus to this new demand.
-If you are one of those travellers who enjoy having brunch and a light lunch afterwards, this is your section.
+If you are one of those travelers who enjoy having brunch and a light lunch afterward, this is your section.

 Where to eat brunch in Granada: